Dino Girl Gauko

 Dino Girl Gauko (恐竜少女ガウ子, Kyōryū Shōjo Gauko) is an animated television series created by Akira Shigino for Netflix.
 The show revolves around the teenage girl Naoko, who transforms into a dinosaur when she gets angry.

 The series premiered on November 22, 2019 on Netflix.
 Its second season was made available on March 20, 2020.

+Plot

+A teen girl named nakoko has the ability to transform into a fire breathing Dinosaur named gauko whenever she gets angry or when her anger exceed a massive level.